designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 * Reference: the Collins booking reference
 * Deposit amount: the total of all paid deposits

-All paid deposits are considered valid for storing in Zonal.
-Any [manual/request payments](https://collins.uservoice.com/knowledgebase/articles/478069-collins-pay-how-to) will automatically push to your tills.

-Payments claimed by [Card Authentication](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) will **not** push to the till.
-This is because card auth payments should only be taken **after** the booking date has passed (if the customer was a no-show or failed to meet your booking policies).
-The Collins/Zonal integration will not allow for payments that have been added after the booking date has passed.

 **Handling changes in Collins**

 Whenever a booking is changed in Collins, the integration will check if that deposit should be updated in Zonal.
 If the